 Abandoned Bulgaria: a trip to Belogradchik and Vidin

 Probably most of you would say how is this possible?
 It all comes from the change of the political regime in Bulgaria and the change in economy as well.
 During the communism time in Bulgaria 1944-1989 we had a boom in heavy and light industry.
 And we were exporting production to the Soviet union.
-The union was our main export market.
-Thus people had jobs and when they started a job in a factory, they had it for 20-30 years ahead.
-No risk of unemployment.
-Prices were low.
-With 5 leva you could live a week, to cover food and other daily costs.
-Also Bulgarians were living in all parts of Bulgaria.
-If someone wished to change the place of residence, he/she needed a permission from the party.
+Bulgarians were living in all parts of Bulgaria.
 Today, the situation is totally different.
 Everybody comes to the big city to study, work and stays in the big city.
 Thus Bulgarian countryside gets abandoned.

 The small town of Belogradchik is special for us because this is our birthplace.
 It is located at the foot of Balkan Mountains and its name means small white town.
 The place is famous with the Belogradchik rocks.
-This is a natural phenomenon that in the past was nominated to be listed among the Seven World Wonders of Nature.
+This is a natural phenomenon that in the past was nominated to be listed among the Seven World Wonders of Nature and is on the tentative list of UNESCO.
 They say it is one of the spiritual sites in Bulgaria with strong energy.
-In nice weather if you have the time, we recommend a short hike in the area of the rocks.
-Hopefully you will find the place special too.
-In July and August there is a Summer festival Opera of the Peaks in the region.
+In August there is a Summer festival Opera of the Peaks in the region.
 Seeing an opera or ballet performance in the open air, leaves lasting memories.
 Last time we watched ballet on full moon, the experience is simply amazing.

 The Phone factory in Belogradchik

 But let’s have a break from history.
 We recommend lunch at a local restaurant.
 We Bulgarians share common food with the neighboring countries.
-Some of the local Bulgarian meals are moussaka, stuffed peppers with rice, stuffed vine leaves with rice, meats balls and kebab, lyutenitsa (tomato paste) and shopska salad (tomato, cucumber and white cheese).
 Do not forget to taste the local rakia, a brandy of 40-50% alcohol, made of fruits: grapes, plums, apricots or quince.
 Local beer and wine is also a good choice.
-This part of Bulgaria is one of the wine regions in our country.
-Have a break and let’s taste the famous local wine Gamza.
 The wine lovers will visit a boutique local winery.
 And we will learn more about the wine production.

 Venetsa cave next to Oreshets village